ph1p/vuepress-jsdoc/README.md

 You can set the title by passing it to the `sidebarTree('Mainpage title')` function inside your `./.vuepress/config.js`.

 Once the README.md has been added, it is no longer overwritten!
-If you want it overwritten, set `--rmPattern=./documentation/code/README.md`
+If you want it to be overwritten, set `--rmPattern=./documentation/code/README.md`.

 ## @vuepress comment block

-You can add custom meta data to your pages
+You can add custom meta data your pages by using the `@vuepress` block:
-Simply add:

 ```javascript
 /*